helpfulengineering/resources/software/proposals/crowdsourcing_contact_tracing_app.md

 2 features exist as part of the MVP:

 1. A mobile app that will locally store people's locations, unless they self-report that they are showing illness.
-	* App will notify people if they have been in contact with a region that has had coronavirus (by quering the database) since the last time they have checked in.
-After this, they can mark "cleaned", which will reset the corona tracking counter.

 	* Privacy feature : People might not want to betray personal information.
 There should be configurable regions “privacy zones” (i.e. .1 miles around home).
 Strava has this functionality
 2. A web portal that has global map that will show where those who are suspected to be ill have been, starting from 72 hours prior to becoming ill.
 	* view 1: local region (i.e. zip code, or 10 mile square radius around a lat/long)